New Mexico Hits 50% Clean Energy—Six Years Early, Leading America’s Clean Energy Boom

 “We’re going to get to a clean grid,” said Martin Heinrich, a senior United States senator who hails from New Mexico.
 The senator recently toured battery storage companies in Albuquerque.
 “But the federal government is slowing down projects that would actually help keep electricity prices lower for consumers.”

-Developers, however, continue to invest in renewable projects across the state even with shifting federal incentives and tighter timelines for tax credits.
+Developers, however, continue to invest in renewable projects across the state, even as federal incentives shift and tax credit timelines tighten.
 They are betting that New Mexico’s abundant sun, strong winds, and supportive policies will keep the clean-energy boom moving forward.

 Clean energy boom hits roadblocks